uaineteine/Uaine.INI/README.md

 ### Requires:

-This project is target for .NET core 2.1.
+This project is target for .NET standard 2.0.
 It should be compliant with earlier and later versions of course, however when compiling with VS, one will have to change the project settings.

 ### Installing